Programme

 About

 In its ninth edition, this light installation of handcrafted laser machines projects a green laser beam across Copenhagen.
-The beam stretches between Tivoli, Danhostel, and Vor Frelser Kirke, drawing a temporary line in the urban landscape that activates and connects the city and its architecture in a new constellation.
+The beam stretches between Tivoli, Danhostel Copenhagen City, and Vor Frelser Kirke, drawing a temporary line in the urban landscape that activates and connects the city and its architecture in a new constellation.
 It invites us to look up and explore the city from new perspectives.

 ———- ———- ———- ———-